jackmedda/C-Fairness-RecSys/README.md

 # Consumer Fairness in Recommender Systems: Contextualizing Definitions and Mitigations
 ![reproducibility task](research_method.jpg)

-This is the repository for the paper [*Consumer Fairness in Recommender Systems: Contextualizing Definitions and Mitigations*](https://arxiv.org/abs/2201.08614), developed by Giacomo Medda, PhD student at University of Cagliari, with the support of [Gianni Fenu](https://unica.it/unica/it/ateneo_s07_ss01.page?contentId=SHD30371), Full Professor at University of Cagliari, [Mirko Marras](https://www.mirkomarras.com/), Non-tenure Track Assistant Professor at University of Cagliari, and [Ludovico Boratto](https://www.ludovicoboratto.com/), Tenure Track Assistant Professor at University of Cagliari.
+This is the repository for the paper [*Consumer Fairness in Recommender Systems: Contextualizing Definitions and Mitigations*](https://doi.org/10.1007/978-3-030-99736-6_37), developed by Giacomo Medda, PhD student at University of Cagliari, with the support of [Gianni Fenu](https://unica.it/unica/it/ateneo_s07_ss01.page?contentId=SHD30371), Full Professor at University of Cagliari, [Mirko Marras](https://www.mirkomarras.com/), Non-tenure Track Assistant Professor at University of Cagliari, and [Ludovico Boratto](https://www.ludovicoboratto.com/), Tenure Track Assistant Professor at University of Cagliari.

 The goal of the paper was to find a common understanding and practical benchmarks on how and when each procedure of consumer fairness in recommender systems can be used in comparison to the others.

+If this repository is useful for your research, we would appreciate an acknowledgment by citing our ECIR '22 paper:
+> Boratto, L., Fenu, G., Marras, M., & Medda, G. (2022, April).
+Consumer fairness in recommender systems: Contextualizing definitions and mitigations.
+In European Conference on Information Retrieval (pp. 552-566).
+Cham: Springer International Publishing.

 ## Repository Organization